its-anurag-p/JavaScript/JavaScript Basics/hello world/readme.txt

 here, under the script tag usage we have commanded the console to display "hello world" message.

-If you are using the chrome browser after opening the html-css document file with browser go to (3 vertical dots on top rhs) options> more tools> developer options>
+If you are using the chrome browser after opening the html-css document file with browser go to (3 vertical dots on top rhs) options> more tools> developer tools> console> ...which will diplay the output.